 Ask HotBot: Hyundai is from which country?

-Ask HotBot: Where are hyundai made?
+Ask HotBot: Where are hyundai cars made?

-Ask HotBot: What country is hyundai from?
+Ask HotBot: What is not covered by hyundai warranty?